blessiami/model/README.md

     python setup.py install

 # 3. Training and Validation
+The experiment was conducted using two NVIDIA RTX GPUs.
 To proceed with the experiment, the following 4 arguments need to be set.

     train_data: Training dataset path.
 It should be CITYSCAPES_ROOT or CAMVID_ROOT